GreyGnome/KivyDnD/README.md

 around in the main window, then dropped onto other chosen widgets.
 Then, defined functions can be run in response.
 ## DropDestination
 Using DropDestination is optional.
-Though the DragNDropWidget can define who its recipients will be (see `droppable_zone_objects` in the example below), a DropDestination allows for the creation of "drop groups".
-These are widgets that can receive a drop from defined DragNDropWidget's.
-In other words, a draggable widget in a drop group can only be dropped into widgets in its same drop group.
-You can have multiple drop groups.
+It adds two features to the library: drop groups, and the ability to fire events when the pointer enters and leaves the boundaries of these Widgets.
+Drop groups allow control over which widget(s) can receive a drop from particular DragNDropWdidget(s).
+Though the DragNDropWidget can define who its recipients will be (see `droppable_zone_objects` in the example below), a draggable widget in a drop group can only be dropped into widgets in its same drop group.
+You can have multiple drop groups, any DragNDropWidget can be a member of multiple drop groups, and any DropDestination can be a member of multiple drop groups.
 Another feature is that a DropDestination can fire an event when the pointer enters its boundaries, and when it leaves.
 See the code for more information.

 # Usage
 Create a subdirectory somewhere alongside your executable.
 Put all the files in this repo